What is miconazole?

 Ask your health care provider about possible side effects from miconazole.
 Your health care provider will tell you what to do if you have side effects.

-Take miconazole according to your health care provider’s instructions.
-Your health care provider will tell you how much miconazole to take and when to take it.
+Use miconazole according to your health care provider’s instructions.
+Your health care provider will tell you how much miconazole to use and when to use it.
 Before you start miconazole and each time you get a refill, read any printed information that comes with your medicine.

 How should miconazole be stored?

 - Store miconazole tablets at room temperature, 68°F to 77°F (20°C to 25°C).
 Protect the tablets from moisture.

 - Store miconazole vaginal suppositories at 59°F to 86°F (15°C to 30°C).

 - Keep miconazole in the container that it came in and keep the container tightly closed.

 - Do not use miconazole if the original seal over the container opening is broken or missing.

 - Throw away miconazole that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep miconazole and all medicines out of reach of children.